DHANUSHRAJA22/DHANUSHRAJA22/README.md

-# Hi there, I'm DHANUSHRAJA22 👋
+# Hi there, I'm DHANUSH RAJA 👋

 Welcome to my GitHub profile!
 I'm a passionate student and developer currently pursuing my education at VIT Vellore.